 Toddlers love dramatic play.
 They often enjoy games about very familiar things they see as part of everyday life.
-You could try patting the ‘baby’ off to sleep, playing dress-ups, and getting your handbags ready to ‘go shopping’.
+You could try:

 You don’t have to make special time for a lot of music play.
 You could make it part of other routines.
-For example, you can sing simple nursery rhymes or silly made-up songs while you’re changing nappies, looking after children in the bath, pouring out the breakfast cereal, and so on.
+You can also combine music, drama and dance.

-- Provide your child with simple props such as scarves, hankies, hats, puppets and instruments to use in musical activities.
+- Give your child simple props like scarves, hankies, hats, puppets and instruments to use in musical activities.

-- Introduce humorous, active songs for your child to enjoy– for example, ‘Heads and Shoulders, Knees and Toes’, ‘Dr Knickerbocker’ and ‘This Old Man’.
+- Introduce funny, active songs for your child to enjoy – for example, ‘Heads and Shoulders, Knees and Toes’, ‘Dr Knickerbocker’ and ‘This Old Man’.

-- A simple, repeated, rhythmical action such as clapping, patting, pointing or swinging encourages and supports singing.
-Or you can try songs that involve clapping, such as ‘Pat-a-cake’ and ‘If You’re happy and You Know It’.
+- A simple, repeated, rhythmical action such as clapping, patting, pointing or swinging encourages singing.
+Or try songs that involve clapping, such as ‘Pat-a-cake’ and ‘If You’re happy and You Know It’.

-- Toddlers are not too young to try some ‘art appreciation’.
-Whether it’s music or pictures, you can encourage them to talk about what they like and which is their favourite part.
+Toddlers are old enough to try some ‘art appreciation’.
+Whether it’s music or pictures, you can encourage your child to talk about what she likes and which is her favourite part.